Procedure Sexual Harassment of Students Prohibited

-Title IX Coordinator, Investigator, and Decision-maker
+I. Title IX Coordinator, Investigator, and Decision-maker

-The district will designate and authorize one employee to act as “Title IX Coordinator” to coordinate the district’s state and federal sex discrimination and sexual harassment regulation compliance efforts.
+The District will designate and authorize one employee to act as “Title IX Coordinator” to coordinate the District’s state and federal sex discrimination and sexual harassment regulation compliance efforts.
 The decision-maker who reaches the final determination of responsibility for alleged Title IX sexual harassment will be the Superintendent or designee.
 The decision-maker cannot be the same person who serves as the Title IX Coordinator or the investigator of the Title IX complaint.

-The Title IX coordinator’s name, title, office address, telephone number, and email address must be available on the district website; in handbooks/catalogs that are made available to staff, students, and parents; and in the district’s nondiscrimination statement.
+The Title IX coordinator’s name, title, office address, telephone number, and email address must be available on the District website; in handbooks/catalogs that are made available to staff, students, and parents; and in the District’s nondiscrimination statement.

 - The definition of sexual harassment under Title IX and state law;

-- The scope of the district’s education program or activity;
+- The scope of the District’s education program or activity;

-- Their responsibilities chapter WAC 392-190 WAC; and
+- Their responsibilities under Chapter 392-190 WAC; and

-- How to raise awareness of and eliminate bias based on sex, race, creed, religion, color, national origin, honorably discharged veteran or military status, sexual orientation, gender expression, gender identity, the presence of any sensory, mental or physical disability, or the use of a trained dog guide or service animal.
+- How to raise awareness of and eliminate bias based on sex, race, creed, religion, color, national origin, honorably discharged veteran or military status, sexual orientation, gender expression, gender identity, the presence of any sensory, mental, or physical disability, or the use of a trained dog guide or service animal.

 District investigators must also receive training on issues of relevance to create an investigative report that fairly summarizes relevant evidence.

+II.
 Notice of Sexual Harassment Policy and Procedure

-Responding to Notice of Sexual Harassment
+III.
+Responding to Notice of Sexual Harassment, Including Informal Complaints

-(1) inform the Title IX/Civil Rights Compliance Coordinator so that the district can appropriately respond to the incident consistent with its own grievance procedures; and 2) law enforcement. and notify the targeted student(s) and their parents/guardians of their right to file a criminal complaint and a sexual harassment complaint simultaneously.
+(1) inform the Title IX Coordinator (and Civil Rights Compliance Coordinator, if a different individual) so that the District can appropriately respond to the incident consistent with its own grievance procedures; (2) inform law enforcement; and (3) notify the targeted student(s) and their parents/guardians of their right to file a criminal complaint and a sexual harassment complaint simultaneously.

-Once the district is on notice of possible sexual harassment, the Title IX Coordinator will promptly contact the complainant to discuss the availability of supportive measures, consider the complainant’s wishes with respect to supportive measures, inform the complainant of the availability of supportive measures with or without the filing of a formal complaint, and explain to the complainant the process for filing a formal complaint.
+Once the District is on notice of possible sexual harassment, the Title IX Coordinator will promptly contact the complainant to discuss the availability of supportive measures (as described in Section IV, below), consider the complainant’s wishes with respect to supportive measures, inform the complainant of the availability of supportive measures with or without the filing of a formal complaint, and explain to the complainant the process for filing a formal complaint.